flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/index.md

 Place the AppData file into `/app/share/metainfo/`, name it `%{id}.metainfo.xml`, where `%{id}` is the [ID](#id).

-## Upgrading

-If you already have an AppData file, it’s a good idea to run it through `appstream-util upgrade`, which does some automatic fixes.

-Although for backwards compatibility with RHEL 7 it uses `<component type="desktop">`, whereas the correct (new) type is `"desktop-application"`.

 ## Header

 All AppData files must start with: